arcadiapage/arcadiapage.github.io/_drafts/how-infps-heal-and-grow-and-experiencing-trauma.md

 Psychological integration is giving loving awareness to your shadow without denying it's there.
 It's also about fully accepting your gifts and abilities, without ignoring their existence too.
 It's openly acknowledging the light and the dark.
 [You may not like some of what you see](https://arcadiapage.com/2022-09-30-what-it-s-like-being-an-infp-enneagram-type-3/), but you accept its presence.
 And as a bonus, you also start seeing how your shadow also holds amazing qualities that you've rejected to better blend in with your family or culture.

-Like for example, something that made me very self-conscious for a long time was my natural expressiveness.
-I've always been one of those people whose emotions clearly shows on their face.
+Like for example, something that made me very self-conscious for a long time is my natural expressiveness.
+I've always been one of those people who has their emotions clearly written on their face.
 Unfortunately through my elementary and middle school years, I experienced some negativity surrounding that trait, and I got the message that maybe I expressed my emotions too easily.

 My natural openness to people eventually became part of my shadow.
 It's a part of myself I ended up rejecting.
 I didn't disown these traits straight out.
 It's more like there was a voice in my head that said, "Keep a straight face.
 Hide how you feel," without much explanation.
 I began to believe that I was good at keeping my emotions hidden.
 However, when I started dating the guy who’s now my husband, I learned that I was totally wrong about that.

 He's an ENFP, and what I love about ENFPs is that they're so honest.
 Anyways, one day he pointed out how terrible I am at hiding my emotions and that what I'm thinking usually shows on my face.
 From that incident,  I learned the truth of how the traits we disown and make part of our shadow are often still there for all to see.
-Other people can usually see our shadow better than we can.
+Other people can usually see our shadow better than ourselves.

-Over time, I’ve come to appreciate that my openness of expression is an important part of who I am, and I don’t reject that part of myself anymore.
+Over time, I’ve come to appreciate that my openness of expression is an important part of who I am.

-Acceptance doesn't mean that I'm now a social butterfly--I love solitude and it's how I recharge.
-But I've noticed that my interactions with others have changed.
-Since I approach conversations with openness, I've been surprised at the kinds of things people share with me.
 And as an adult, my expressiveness helps me build relationships because people know that what they see is what they get.
+Since I approach conversations with openness, I've been surprised at the amazing things people share with me.
 And overall, I feel more at ease socially.
 I'm not doing much to maintain how others perceive me.
 I just am.

 When you see your strengths and your shadow at the same time, it becomes harder to deceive yourself.
 You can tell the difference between doing something because you truly care or doing it to get attention, control others, feel special, to blend in or any other tricks you used to play unconsciously to win the love of others.
 And even more importantly, you start seeing that you had what you needed all along.